antononcube/Raku-ML-Clustering/README-work.md

-The value `p` of the named argument `precision-goal` is used specify in stopping criteria that evaluates the differences between the "old" and "new" clusters centers -- id the maximum of that difference is less than `1 ** (-p)` then the cluster finding iterations stop.
+The value `p` of the named argument `precision-goal` is used specify in stopping criteria that evaluates the differences between the "old" and "new" clusters centers -- if the maximum of that difference is less than `10 ** (-p)` then the cluster finding iterations stop.
 Here is example that shows using the different precision goals:

 ```perl6